AI Workshop: learn to build apps with AI →

 In both cases, the person visiting the site will not see the text you commented in the rendered page, but comments are still visible if they try to view the source of the page.

-So, don’t keep anything secret or anything you don’t want users to see in there.
+So don’t keep anything secret or anything you don’t want users to see there.

-Plus, remember that page size matters for speed, so you should not have lots of comments in your HTML in production.
-Little comments are fine, I am more talking about hundreds lines of commented HTML.
+Also, remember that page size matters for speed, so you should not have lots of comments in your HTML in production.
+Small comments are fine; I am more talking about hundreds of lines of commented HTML.

 Lessons in this unit: